 “There is no core identity, no mainstream in Canada.
 There are shared values — openness, respect, compassion, willingness to work hard, to be there for each other, to search for equality and justice.
 Those qualities are what make us the first post-national state.”

 The fourth year actors will devise a two parter—the first part will be an autobiographical piece, devised by the fourth year students and dramaturged/written by Debbie Pierson, and performed by the fourth year actors.
 That piece will be about the students’ relationship to Post-Nationalism.
-We will call that Citizen 150.
 The second part will be the instruction-based piece, a message-in-a-bottle from the 4th year students to another group of students, who could be anywhere in the world.
-That piece will also feature 12 unsuspecting performers who have had very little rehearsal and that piece will be called Post-National.
+That piece will also feature 12 unsuspecting performers who have had very little rehearsal.
 It will be the transferable piece we look to tour later on.

 Since writer/dramaturg Debbie Pearson did Table Talk here at York, she has become quite a star in the UK.
 Debbie founded and co-directs the multi award-winning venue Forest Fringe in Edinburgh.
 In 2010 and 2016, she was named in the Stage 100 list of the most influential figures in UK theatre.
 She is an award-winning live artist and playwright in immersive and intimate theatre, and has performed and presented her work throughout the UK, Europe, Canada, and most recently in Japan.
 Deborah recently finished a practice-based PhD at Royal Holloway in London where she is a Reid scholar, researching narrative in contemporary performance.